-Many networks (both real and synthetic) are not merely static graphs, but rather evolving process with edges forming over time.
-In these evolving processes, there are two distinct formations of a simplicial pair: either a small edge could form first, followed by a larger (superset) edge, or a large edge could form first, followed by a smaller (subset) edge.
-In the context of a collaboration graph, a "bottom-up" formation is a group of collaborators who invite more people for a future collaboration, whereas a "top-down" formation is a group who exclude some people for a future collaboration.
-At least in this context, there is a substantial difference between bottom-up simplicial pairs and top-down simplicial pairs, and we would ultimately like to know how different networks bias towards or against the two types of simplicial formations.
-For this reason, we include a version of the simplicial ratio and of the simplicial matrix that accounts for time-stamped edges.
-In the definitions to come, we assume that no two edges are born at the exact same time.
+Many networks are not merely static hypergraphs, but rather evolving processes with hyperedges forming over time.
+In these evolving processes, we can distinguish between two ways that a simplicial pair can form: either a small hyperedge could form first, followed by a larger (superset) hyperedge, or a large hyperedge could form first, followed by a smaller (subset) hyperedge.
+In the context of a collaboration hypergraph, a "bottom-up" formation is a group of collaborators who invite more people for a future collaboration, whereas a "top-down" formation is a group who exclude some people for a future collaboration.
+At least in this context, there is a substantial difference between bottom-up simplicial pairs and top-down simplicial pairs, and it is natural to ask how different networks bias towards or against the two types of simplicial formations.
+For this reason, we mention several versions of the simplicial ratio and of the simplicial matrix that accounts for time-stamped hyperedges.
+In the definitions to come, we assume that no two hyperedges are born at the exact same time, and continue to assume that there are no repeated hyperedges.